Though eclipsed by the litigation group’s lustre, the international arbitration group is making headway

 - 10 (of which 7 is as sole or chair)

 Gibson Dunn is one of the current heavyweights of the US litigation scene.
 It was recently declared litigation department of the year by a well-known US magazine for its regular appearances on high-stakes matters.
 Although not at the same level – and in some ways having to swim against the tide of the firm’s interest – the firm now has a credible international arbitration group, which is making headway.

 The core of the current practice formed between 2007 and 2008, with three lateral hires: Cy Benson from White & Case; Laurence Shore from Herbert Smith; and Lord Falconer from the British government.
 Falconer was the UK’s first-ever secretary of state for justice, and also Lord Chancellor.

 Larry Shore joined the New York office after leading international arbitration at Herbert Smith.
 He is a visiting professor at the London School of International Arbitration and co-author of a book about the substantive principles underpinning investment arbitration.

 More recently, the firm has taken its first step into Asia with an eye on disputes work, and has layered in additional arbitration expertise in some other offices.

-Away from mainstream commercial work, Gibson Dunn enjoys a franchise in the US for sports-related arbitration thanks to Maurice Suh, a partner in Los Angeles.
+Away from mainstream commercial work, it enjoys a franchise for sports-related arbitration by dint of Maurice Suh, a partner in Los Angeles.
 Suh has defended numerous sports stars accused of doping violations, including disgraced Tour de France winner Floyd Landis.

-The firm’s top-ranked US litigation team is also one of the first names on the list for those hoping to enforce or resist foreign judgments and awards in the US.
+Meanwhile, Gibson Dunn’s litigation team continues to be one of the first names on the list for anyone who needs litigation to enforce or resist foreign judgments and awards.

 Who uses it?